AI that

 From RTL IP licensed into your SoC to a hosted reasoning API your engineers call over HTTPS.
 Pick the integration path that matches your team and your timeline.
 The first three are deployable today.

-- ~4,000 lines of Verilog, 26 testbenches included
+- ~6,500 lines of Verilog, 46 testbenches included

-- Vivado-ready; xczu7ev reference build provided
+- Vivado-ready; xczu7ev silicon-v1.1-mig reference build provided

 - Pricing: $1M–$5M one-time + per-chip royalty (exclusivity bumps to $10M+)